DanielRitter96/DanielRitter96.github.io/README.md

       <figure class="zoom-container">
         <img width="2106" height="1092" alt="skip" src="https://github.com/user-attachments/assets/5046dc1e-50b5-45f6-a752-0f3ef375f291"  class="zoom-img">
       </figure>
       <figcaption>"A Goldsmith in His Shop, Possibly Saint Eligius is a 1449 painting by Petrus Christus, now in the Metropolitan Museum of Art.
-The main figure in the painting *was long thought to be Saint Eligius*, the patron saint of goldsmiths, due to the presence of a halo."</figcaption>
+The main figure in the painting <i>was long thought to be Saint Eligius</i>, the patron saint of goldsmiths, due to the presence of a halo."</figcaption>
     </td>
   </tr>
 </table>